top of page

 Kiki-Dee is a Jenday conure, a small and colourful member of the parrot family.
 This stunning species is found in Northern Brazil.

-Don't go breaking her heart, invite her to join you for a Wee Critters experience!
+Don't go breaking Kiki Dee's heart, invite her to join you for a Wee Critters experience!

 Bird title